Bowl Championship Series controversies: 2002–03 season

-The 2002-03 season was not controversial for the championship game selections or non-AQ selection to the BCS bowl games, but for the BCS allegedly ruining Bowl traditions that had gone way back before the BCS' existence.
-The Rose Bowl traditionally features the champions of the Big Ten and the Pac-10.
+The 2002–03 season was not controversial for the championship game selections or non-AQ selection to the BCS bowl games, but for the BCS allegedly ruining Bowl traditions that had long predated the BCS' existence.
+The Rose Bowl traditionally featured the champions of the Big Ten and the Pac-10.
 However, Big Ten co-champion Ohio State, finishing No. 2 in the BCS, had qualified to play in the 2003 Fiesta Bowl for the national championship against Big East champion Miami.

-After the national championship was set, the Orange Bowl had the next pick, and invited No. 3 (#5 BCS) Iowa, who had shared the Big Ten title with Ohio State.
-When it was the Rose Bowl's turn to select, the best available team was No. 8 (#7 BCS) Oklahoma, the Big 12 champion.
+After the national championship was set, the Orange Bowl had the next pick, and invited No. 3 (No. 5 BCS) Iowa, who had shared the Big Ten title with Ohio State.
+When it was the Rose Bowl's turn to select, the best available team was No. 8 (No. 7 BCS) Oklahoma, the Big 12 champion.
 When it came time for the Orange Bowl and Sugar Bowl to make a second pick, both wanted Pac-10 co-champion USC.
-However, a BCS rule stated that if two bowls wanted the same team, the bowl with the higher payoff had priority.
+However, a BCS rule stated that if two bowls wanted the same team, the bowl with the higher payout had priority.
 The Orange Bowl immediately extended an at-large bid to the Trojans and paired them with the Hawkeyes in a Big Ten/Pac-10 "Rose Bowl East" matchup in the 2003 Orange Bowl.
 The Rose Bowl was left to pair Oklahoma with Pac-10 co-champion Washington State.
 Rose Bowl committee executive director Mitch Dorger was not pleased with the results, and the 2003 Rose Bowl game had the lowest attendance and first non-sellout since 1944.
 This was the second consecutive Rose Bowl to not feature the Big Ten and Pac 10 together, as the previous seasons bowl was the championship game, the first time the Rose Bowl did not feature their 2 respective conferences since 1918 and 1919.
 It was only the 2nd time this had ever happened in the Rose Bowl's history.
-The Rose Bowl ended with Oklahoma thumping Washington State 34-14, and the Orange Bowl ended with USC whacking Iowa 38-17.
-As for the Sugar Bowl, there was no controversy surrounding it, as SEC Champion Georgia and ACC Champion Florida State were paired together, with Georgia winning the game 26-13.
-Meanwhile, Ohio State upset Miami in the Fiesta Bowl, 31-24, to win the national championship and finished as the only undefeated team in the nation, completing the first 14-0 season in college football history.
+The Rose Bowl ended with Oklahoma defeating Washington State 34–14, and the Orange Bowl ended with USC defeating Iowa 38–17.
+As for the Sugar Bowl, there was no controversy surrounding it, as SEC Champion Georgia and ACC Champion Florida State were paired together, with Georgia winning the game 26–13.
+Meanwhile, Ohio State upset Miami in the Fiesta Bowl, 31–24, to win the national championship and finished as the only undefeated team in the nation, completing the first 14–0 season in college football history.